 If you’ve recently purchased a brand-new phone or are looking to take out a new contract, then you’re going to want to protect it the best you can.
 Just think what would happen if you were to drop your phone, smash your screen or lose it!
 Here’s two ways to insure your phone.

 If you have contents insurance your phone may be covered or there maybe cover you can add.
 Standard content policies may provide cover for your phone just like any other item in your home.
 You may be covered for loss or theft of the phone while it’s in the home, however it may not be covered for accidental damage.
 Accidental damage cover would allow you to claim if you were to drop your phone or get it wet.
 It’s also worth noting that your contents insurance may not cover your phone outside of your home.
-You can check with your insurer to see what’s covered under your policy or have a look at your policy documents to see what’s included.
-Budget Insurance customers can find their documents on our Self Service Centre here.
+You can check with your insurance provider to see what’s covered under your policy or have a look at your policy documents to see what’s included.
+Budget Insurance customers can find their documents on My Account.

 When you take out your phone contract, you may be asked by the phone provider whether you want to take out insurance for your phone.
 This may be classed as gadget insurance, where you will pay a set premium every month to cover damage to your phone.